ancientpathsio/ancientpaths/docs/guidebook.md

 - What part of these resources on repentance impacted you the most?
 - What is your next step, and how will accountability be built in?

-:::tip
+:::note Definition

-**Note:** A _Guardian_ is a brother who has walked the Ancient Paths and is faithful to helping others on the path to sexual purity in Christ.
+**Guardian**: A brother who has walked the Ancient Paths and is faithful to helping others on the path to sexual purity in Christ.
 For more information, see the Appendix or reach out to an Admin.

 :::